Lawro's Premier League predictions v Sea Power guitarist & Man Utd fan Martin Noble

 Norwich manager Dean Smith is up against some familiar faces on Tuesday but can he beat his former club Aston Villa, just five weeks after they sacked him?

-"Smith has done well since taking over at Norwich," said BBC Sport fotball expert Mark Lawrenson.
+"Smith has done well since taking over at Norwich," said BBC Sport football expert Mark Lawrenson.
 "He's got a reaction from the players, and got an improvement out of the team.

 "They were quite passive at the start of the season but they are much more 'in your face' now and they look like they have got a goal or two in them, which they didn't before he arrived.
 I think Villa are in for a tricky night."